bp/resqpy/docs/tutorial/working_with_coord.rst

 There is also a list of standard *property kinds* of relevance to reservoir modelling, such as *porosity*.

 The resqpy library does not yet make full use of the RESQML units data.
-So, for example, the Crs conversion methods currently only recognize the following length units: m, ft, ft[US]
+So, for example, the Crs conversion methods currently only recognize the following length units: m, ft, ft[US].
+However, a release coming soon will include support for the full RESQML uom system.